abu2005/Personal_Website_JS/README.md

-# Personal_Website_add_image
+# Personal_Website_images_projects
-on images page used image slider and color mode.
+On images page used imagse slider and color mode.
+Also added projects page with screen shot of all projects I did so far.
 Personal Website added new page Images with using some JS